rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 * A personal fork of the documentation repository found [here](https://github.com/rocky-linux/documentation)
 * A local cloned copy of the repository on a Linux workstation
-* _git-cola_: a visual client for git branching and staging (optional)
+* Git Cola: a visual client for git branching and staging (optional)
 * The Atom editor (optional)

 ---

-**Note:**
+!!!
+Note
-While both Atom and git-cola are described as optional, you'll need at least one of them for this particular workflow.
-This author likes to use both: one for the GitHub portion, and one for the editing portion.
+    While both Atom and Git Cola are described as optional, you'll need at least one of them for this particular workflow.
+This author likes to use both: one for the GitHub portion (Git Cola), and one for the editing portion (Atom).

 ---